fs-webcomponents/fs-person-card/README.md

 # fs-person-card

-An __experimental__ Polymer element for displaying the person card of a person in the FamilySearch Tree.
-Read the [docs](http://fs-webcomponents.github.io/fs-person-card/components/fs-person-card/) for usage instructions.
+Polymer element for displaying the person card of a person in the FamilySearch Tree.
+This is just a `paper-card` wrapper around `fs-person-summary`.